garno/peekapp/README.markdown

 ## How to

 For advanced functionnalities you should read the source.
-Peekapp can only retrieve ratings & reviews from the Canadian App Store (*this will be fixed soon*).
+Peekapp can only retrieve ratings & reviews from the Canadian App Store.

     require "peekapp"